 As your water heater ages, sediment (mineral from your water, like calcium) will build up on the bottom of your tank.
 When the sediment is heated and reheated, it begins to harden.
 Sediment will cause a popping sound when the burner ignites and you’ll also probably experience a rumbling sound.
 This is a good indication that your heater is nearing the end of its life.

 While your heater can still function with sediment, it means that your heater is less efficient and will need to use more gas or electricity to heat the water.
 Your water heater is trying to heat the water tank through a layer of sediment that reduces the heat transfer from gas being burned to the inside of the tank.
 Sediment can lead to cracks in your tank because the sediment causes the metal to become more brittle increases the chances of a crack.
 Sediment can crack the glass lining on the inside of the tank.
-Be on the lookout for any loud noises, it may be time to call a professional.
+Be on the lookout for any loud noises, it may be time to call a plumber to repair your water heater.

 5. Rust and Corrosion